EFavDB/efavdb.github.io-src/content/articles/methods/intro-rl-by-example.md

 Much of reinforcement learning centers around trying to solve these equations under different conditions, e.g. unknown environment dynamics and large -- possibly continuous -- states and/or action spaces that require approximations to the value functions.

+We'll discuss how we arrived at the solutions for this toy problem in a future post!

 ### Example code